 Some drugs cause paranoia, while dealing and purchasing certain drugs can be a dangerous venture.
 With these things in mind, it’s not too surprising that many people are arrested with drugs are also carrying weapons.
-Unfortunately, just carrying a gun and any amount of certain drugs is a crime in itself.
-Here’s what you should know about California’s possession with a controlled substance while armed law courtesy of Vista drug lawyer Peter M. Liss.
+Unfortunately, just carrying a gun and any amount of certain drugs is a criminal act in itself.
+Here’s what you should know about California’s possession with a controlled substance while armed law, California Health and Safety Code (HS) 11370.1.

-If you have been charged with carrying a firearm and a controlled substance, please call (760) 643-4050 to schedule a free initial consultation with expert Vista drug defense lawyer Peter M. Liss.
+If you have been charged with carrying a firearm and a controlled substance, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.

 Creative Commons Image by ollie harridge